-Horse Riding Route
+Horse Riding at Stanwick Lakes

-Stanwick Lakes is a sensitive and special site for its wildlife and particularly for its breeding and over-wintering birds.
+Stanwick Lakes is a nature reserve and special site for its wildlife and particularly for its breeding and over-wintering birds.
 It is also a mixed-use site which attracts a variety of visitors including many families with young children.
 With this in mind we have put together a code of conduct for horse-riders.
 If you follow the code, you will enjoy yourself, protect the wildlife and allow other people to enjoy their activities too.

 Stanwick Lakes Horse Riding Code